4K UHD TVs to suit different budgets

 Through this Smart Android TV you can tailor your TV viewing experience by downloading the apps that you want via Google Play.
 Browse the web through Sony Opera or catch-up on your favourite shows from the past seven days with Youview.

 And the icing on the cake?
 Its stylish aluminium bezel not only cuts a stylish figure in your living room but also ensures you see more picture than frame.

 In a nutshell: A good, solid 4K TV with a no-frills price tagRecommended TV: JVC LT-49C870 49” Smart 4K Ultra HD LED TV

 Price range: Under £400

-When watching content in 4K on this TV, you can expect bright, punchy colours from its 43-inch screen.
+You can expect bright, punchy colours from its 49-inch 4K TV.
 Plus, you can hook up an Ultra HD Blu-ray player with the HDMI 2.0 connections.

 Freeview Play brings live TV and on-demand together, so you can go from BBC 1 to iPlayer within the same EPG (electronic program guide).
 Scroll back over the past week’s TV and watch catch-up in style.